y-chahbi/Inception/README.md

 - They require a hypervisor to manage and allocate resources, which introduces overhead.
 - Each virtual machine has its own operating system, leading to larger resource consumption and slower startup times compared to Docker containers.

+## What is operating system?
+The OS is software that manages computer hardware and provides services for computer programs, It acts as an intermediary between the computer hardware and the user applications.

+### What is Kernel Mode?
+Its where the operating system has full control without restriction.

+### What is User Mode?
+Its a regular mode where applications and users do their work. and system resources is restricted, and direct access to critical system functions is not allowed.

 ## Why do we need Virtual Machines?
 Virtual machines are useful in scenarios where:
 - Different operating systems are required for running applications.